ethannij/VFIO-GPU-PASSTHROUGH-KVM-GUIDE/README.md

 Remove the following:
 * Display Spice: Not needed with GPU passthrough
 * Video QXL: Not needed with GPU passthrough
+* Sound ICH9: This will allow high quality audio once we get the drivers

 Change `Controller USB 0` to USB 2
 Change NIC to your preffered Network Source